katilingban/ppitables/README.md

 ## Installation

-You can install `ppitables` from github with:
+You can install `ppitables` from GitHub with:

 ``` r
 # install.packages("devtools")